 After enduring the worst shutout in Fayetteville in 93 years, the Hogs gladly turn the page and welcome the Rutgers Scarlet Knights (3-0) to Fayetteville.
 The 6:00 kickoff will be televised by ESPNU.

-It still stings.
-Most of us thought it could get ugly last Saturday — and it did.
+and it did.
 At the first sign of adversity, the Hogs started to melt.
 And when you know you can’t score, it’s hard to keep up the fight, especially on defense.
 Alabama can do that to you.

 The Hogs have to stop the bleeding this week.
 The good news is that all signs are pointing to a return for quarterback Tyler Wilson this week.
 Wilson was retested again Monday to gage his recovery from a concussion suffered vs. ULM.